A MAN has convinced himself a woman fancies him based on extremely flimsy evidence.

 “I suppose I’ll just have to be here to pick up the pieces when he realises someone can text you directions to the pub without actually wanting to marry you.”

 Office worker Logan said: “At the weekend Nikki and I were chatting for ages about films.
-She said Black Panther was worth seeing and I said I would.
+She said Blonde was worth seeing and I said I would.
 We must have exchanged two or three emails.
 The chemistry was insane.

 “Last week we bumped into each other in the supermarket and talked about prawns for well over a minute.”

-Logan now plans to ask Hollis out, after she pretty much confirmed her feelings by offering him an old office chair she was throwing out.
+Logan now plans to ask Hollis out, after she pretty much confirmed her feelings by offering him an old office chair she was getting rid of.